Highpoint2000/DX-Alert/README.md

 ## Installation notes:

 1. [Download](https://github.com/Highpoint2000/DX-Alert/releases) the last repository as a zip
-2. Unpack all files from the web server plugins folder to ..fm-dx-webserver-main\plugins\
+2. Unpack all files from the plugins folder to ..fm-dx-webserver-main\plugins\
 3. copy, rename and overwrite the index.js version that matches the web server: \server\index_x.x.x.js to ..fm-dx-webserver-main\server\index.js
 4. Start/Restart the fm-dx-webserver with "npm run webserver" on node.js console, check the console informations
 5. Activate the DX-Alert plugin in the settings